Know Your Caribbean ABC Islands: Aruba, Bonaire and Curacao

 Dolphin Suites – Situated in a tranquil location just off busy Mambo Beach, this boutique hotel is a great choice for families or anyone on a budget.
 All rooms, studios, and suites feature either a kitchenette or full kitchen facilities.

-Start your exploration of Curacao in the charming capital of Willemstad, then branch out to some of the island’s other top sights.
-There are tons of fun things to do on the island of Curacao, here are just a few ideas:
+There are tons of fun things to do on the island of Curacao, here are just a few of my favorites:

 1. Take a walking tour of Willemstad

-From the Queen Emma Bridge to the historic neighborhood of Punda, Willemstad’s colorful architecture and quaint shops make for a perfect day.
+From the Queen Emma Bridge to the historic neighborhood of Punda, Willemstad’s colorful architecture and quaint shops are best explored with this popular downtown walking tour.

 2. Hit the Beach!

-Curacao has a number of beautiful beaches to spend a lazy Caribbean afternoon.
-Don’t miss Playa Porto Mari, Cas Abao Beach, and Kenepa Beach.
+Curacao has several beautiful beaches to spend a lazy afternoon enjoying the Caribbean Sea.
+Don’t miss Playa Porto Mari, Grote Knip, and Kenepa Beach.

 So which of the ABC Islands is the best?